Menu

 Getting Around During the Winter Festival

-From 9:30 AM to 5:30 PM, a Videotron free shuttle (with your effigy) will transport you from Espace Quatre Cents to Quai Chouinard (Place de Paris) to Parc de la Francophonie (corner of d’Artigny and Jacques-Parizeau) with stops on the corner of d’Artigny and Jacques-Parizeau, at Place de Paris and at the Espace 400 Building.
+However, a Videotron free shuttle (with your effigy) will transport you every 30 min from Espace Quatre Cents to Quai Chouinard (Place de Paris) with stops on the corner of d’Artigny and Jacques-Parizeau.
+Download the app to see the live schedule.

 What to Know Before You Go